Why Every Startup Should Pair Program

 Here, pairing is the key culture builder.

-When your company is ready to institute pair programming, here are tactical tips from Hieatt on implementation:
+When your company is ready to jump to pair programming, here are tactical tips from Hieatt on implementation:

 - Set the teams for the next day the night before so teams show up on time.